Emotional Unavailability: Exploring The Avoidance Of Intimacy And Emotions

 Emotional availability in a relationship can be a pivotal part of creating healthy, lasting connections and consistent feelings of closeness or support.
 A lack of emotional availability can be frustrating, whether it is coming from one partner or both, and it can manifest and present in numerous ways.
 No matter the manifestation, not being emotionally available may tend to cause fights and miscommunication between partners, leading to sometimes severe cases of disconnection from one another.
 Unfortunately, not being emotionally available isn't always that easy to recognize, and it can be even more difficult to manage successfully without some form of help or intervention.
 Fortunately, there are ways to combat a lack of emotional availability and develop strong, healthy attachments with your partner.

-A description and definition of emotional unavailability
+Understanding feelings of emotional unavailability

 Being emotionally unavailable may lead a person to have a hard time opening up to others, speaking their mind, or sharing their emotional vulnerabilities.
 These challenges can make it difficult to form a deep, lasting, and loving connection with a partner.